 - Adaptive HVAC & Lighting: Machine-learning controls can anticipate usage patterns, pre-cooling or dimming lights only where and when needed.

-- Renewables & Storage: Solar panels, battery backups, and microgrids can offset peak charges and ensure resilience during outages.
+- Renewables & Storage: Solar panels, battery backups, and microgrids can offset peak charges, reduce CO₂ emissions, and ensure resilience during outages.

 Certifications & Standards